LiliaFramework/Lilia/documentation/docs/hooks/communication_social.md

 Fires when the F1 main menu panel is removed.

+**When Called**

+This hook is triggered when:
+- A player closes the F1 main menu
+- The main menu panel is being removed from the client
+- After the main menu closing animations complete
+- During main menu cleanup operations

 **Parameters**

 * `nil` (*nil*): This function does not return a value.